Google Pay™

 Please provide the following screenshots of the Checkout for Google Pay™ through Google Console:

-• Payment method screen - screenshot of the UI when the user selects Google Pay™ as their payment method.
+- Payment method selection - screenshot where the customer chooses Google Pay™ as their preferred payment option.

 3.4.
 Request to go live